Diseases & Conditions

 In a SLAP injury, the top (superior) part of the labrum is injured.
 This top area is also where the long head of the biceps tendon attaches to the labrum.
 A SLAP tear occurs both in front (anterior) and in back (posterior) of this attachment point.

 Typical symptoms are a catching or locking sensation, and pain with certain shoulder movements.
-Pain deep within the shoulder or with certain arm positions is also common.
+Pain deep within the shoulder or with certain arm positions, like late-cocking is also common.

 Bicep Tendinitis and Tendon Tears